An inside look at vegan cake.

 What about the frosting?

 In some circles, such as 6-year-old’s birthday parties, a cake without icing is grounds for an eruption of tears and disappointment.
 Fortunately, such catastrophes can be avoided with a little vegan-baking savvy.
 In fact, if you’ve been paying attention, you already know the solution.
-The key vegan cake ingredient in icing is butter, which – as you know – can be swapped out with coconut oil for a frosting that’s actually pretty darn healthy, assuming you limit the sugar.
+The key non-vegan cake ingredient in icing is butter, which – as you know – can be swapped out with coconut oil for a vegan cake frosting that’s actually pretty darn healthy, assuming you limit the sugar.

 Indulging your vegan sweet tooth

 While many of these substitutes are super delicious, they can affect the baking process.
 One thing we’ve learned over the year is that vegan baking, if using non-vegan recipes, can require a little trial and error.
 If you want to skip the hassle and are wondering where to buy vegan cake, we’re proud to offer vegan and gluten-free cakes to our customers because we know everyone still loves sweets!